 3. Limit Caffeine and Alcohol

 Too much caffeine or alcohol can increase anxiety symptoms like moodiness, nervousness and the jitters.
 A study published by the British Journal of Psychiatry found that abstinence from alcohol is associated with a lower risk of anxiety.
 To reduce anxiety, avoid alcohol completely, or limit your alcohol intake to one to three drinks per week — but no more than two at a time.

 Research also shows that consuming too much caffeine can induce anxiety symptoms, and people with panic disorder and social anxiety seem to be particularly sensitive to the effects of caffeine.
 Limit coffee or black tea to no more than one cup per day.

 Ashwagandha is an adaptogen herb that is often used as a natural remedy for anxiety because it helps stabilize the body’s response to stress.
 In a systematic review that assessed data on the effectiveness of ashwagandha as a treatment for anxiety, researchers found that most studies concluded with significant improvement in anxiety symptoms with ashwagandha therapy.

 However, ashwagandha is not only a stress reliever.
 It also protects the brain from degeneration, and it works to improve anxiety symptoms by destroying free radicals that cause damage to the brain and body.

 5. Kava Root

 Research shows that kava root can be used to treat anxiety because it’s a nonaddictive and non-hypnotic anxiolytic.
 Kava is used to improve mood, ease anxiety and boost sociability.
+It’s also used in homeopathy.
 It works by stimulating dopamine receptors and inducing euphoria.

 In fact, a randomized, controlled trial conducted in Australia found that kava can be considered a first-line therapy for generalized anxiety disorder, and it’s shown to be safe for people undergoing treatment.
 A meta-analysis reported by Cochrane that involved seven trials suggests that there are significant effects from kava treatment for anxiety with few side effects, which are all considered mild.

 Take kava under the guidance of your health care provider, as it can interact with certain medications.
 Also, do not consume alcohol if you are using kava, and be aware of the most common side effects, including headache, drowsiness and diarrhea.